 We will be hosting a 2nd-night seder at our Temple on April 11th, 2017 at 7:00pm.
 This event is open to the community, led by Rabbi Friedman, with a great catered meal & treats for kids!
 To find out more information and RSVP, please download the Seder Signup Form.
 You can also pay for the seder online via PayPal on the Donations page.

 Introduction to Judaism Class

 Rabbi Friedman's new class on Tuesday nights at 7:00 will cover the major beliefs and practices of Judaism including Shabbat, holidays, life cycle events, prayer, kashruth, the Bible and rabbinic teachings, and many other topics.
-The first class is free for all.
 The class is free for members and $5/week for non-members.